MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Characterization of Code Generation Errors

 \section{Characterization of Code Generation Errors}

-This section provides details regarding our error evaluation study as overviewed in Section \ref{subsec:errors}.
+This section provides details regarding our error evaluation study on \newHE as overviewed in Section \ref{subsec:errors}.
 First we discuss the process of categorizing errors in a multi-language context.
 Then we provide the full set of themes, errors, and counts across the four studied languages: Python (\textsc{High}, untyped), C\# (\textsc{Medium}, typed), Swift (\textsc{Low}, typed), and Racket (\textsc{Niche}, untyped).
-Finally, we showcase full code examples of a variety of errors.
+Finally, we showcase full code examples generated by Codex containing a variety of errors.